Cleverson D Souza

 - DVM – Universidade Federal do Parana, PR, Brazil

 Dr. Souza’s lab investigate the cell signaling pathways modulated upon Mycobacterium avium subsp paratuberculosis (MAP) early interaction with professional phagocytes.
 The lab also work rationally applying these knowledge to generate an effective particle vaccine.
-Clinical research involves an exciting project where nanomaterials and dendritic cells are used to boost immune responses against malignant tumors in dogs (i.e., personalized immunotherapy).
+Clinical research involves a project where nanomaterials and dendritic cells are used to boost immune responses against malignant tumors in dogs (i.e., personalized immunotherapy).
 Teaching interest include application of modern instructional methodologies to teach Veterinary Clinical Pathology

 - Assistant Professor of Pathology, Universidade de Fortaleza, School of Medicine, CE, Brazil, Jan 2009 to Dec 2012. http://www.unifor.br/